wsijp/scrapepath/README.md

 `./parser.py examples/example1a.html examples/scraped1.html`

-Scrape HTML by putting the relevant tag inside a template, and use a `record` attribute.
+This scrapes the target page `scraped1.html` using the `template example1a.html`, using a `record` attribute.
 Below, the item "Tea" is scraped from the target page using the `record` attribute in the template page.
 A path to the target text ("Tea") is specified in terms of its enclosing tags.

 To scrape from: